 The Bellevue Pain Institute Neuropathy Care Protocol

+Laser therapy has evolved to a point where its proper use can reduce or even eliminate the neuropathy pain and symptoms.
+This, when combined with specific non-surgical non-invasive relaxing reintegration and stimulation protocols, increase the function of the small fiber nerves and blood vessels.
 Laser therapy has well established indications for improving circulation, decreasing inflammation and stimulating the functional components of the nerve cells, critical components of regenerating the plexus small fiber nerves.

 We understand what you are going through and we understand what your family is going through.
 We know that if you qualify for care in our office, there is a very real chance that we can help you get your life back.
 There is a point in neuropathy where the damage is so extensive that even our very effective protocols will not work.

-It gets worse when left untreated!
+Neuropathy gets worse when left untreated!

 Over a four year period a group of 138,420 neuropathy sufferers were observed by researchers to suffer an 800% increase in pain medication use, a 500% increase in leg and foot ulcers and a 300% increase in assistance needed to walk and climb stairs in the form of canes, walkers and wheel chairs.